With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 .
 For example:

-- Then, add the new theme block (
+- Add the new theme block (

 hello-world